 6. Appreciative Team Building

-Written by Diana Whitney, Amanda Trosten-Bloom, Jay Cherney, and Ron Fry, this book is a key resource for applying appreciative inquiry to team settings, especially as it relates to building high performing teams.
+This book is a key resource for applying appreciative inquiry to team settings, especially as it relates to building high-performing teams.

 Descriptions of ways to use positive questions, positive questions to bring out the best in your team, and how to apply a self-managed appreciative inquiry process are covered.
 This AI applied method is to facilitate conversations that will enable teams to discover keys to past successes and future possibilities.

-The objective of the book is to assist readers in intentionally steering conversations as a way to generate more connectedness, cohesiveness, cooperation, creativity, and shared meaning.
+The aim of the book is to assist readers in intentionally steering conversations as a way to generate more connectedness, cohesiveness, cooperation, creativity, and shared meaning.

 In the book, eight key topics are recognized, with positive questions noted for each.
 Teams can select questions that are pertinent to their performance and team development.

-Overall, the objective is to understand how to use AI in teams to create strength based, affirmative, hope-filled conversations in order to add value to individuals, teams, and the bottom line.
+Overall, the objective is to understand how to use AI in teams to create strength based, affirmative, hope-filled conversations to add value to individuals, teams, and the bottom line.

 You can find Appreciative Team Building: Positive Questions to Bring out the Best of your Team on Amazon.